geniee-ssp/Geniee-iOS-SDK/SDK-Manual-en.md

 Geniee iOS SDK enables interstitial and banner ads easily and with a little efforts.

-Geniee iOS SDK is equipped with the following functions.
+Geniee iOS SDK is equipped with the following functions :
 - Serve and display advertisements on your application
 - Display the landing page by clicking ads
 - The specification of display methods for the landing page (browser application / in-app browser)